DA0-DA0/docs/docs/quickstart/create-a-proposal.md

 After [creating a DAO for your bookclub](./create-a-dao), I'm sure you're busy telling all of your friends to download Keplr so they can join you.
 While you wait for them to join the wonderful world of the Cosmoverse, why don't we make a governance proposal for them when they get here?

 Let's create a proposal to decide what book to read.
-To begin, starting from your DAO's page, navigate to Proposals > Create.

 ## Create Proposal

 Since you're the first one here, it's only fair that you suggest what everyone read next.
 Let's create a proposal suggesting the group read Murray Bookchin's *The Next Revolution: Popular Assemblies and the Promise of Direct Democracy*.

+To begin, starting from your DAO's page, navigate to **Proposals > Create**.

 > **Name**: Let's read Murray Bookchin - The Next Revolution
 >